How to write an effective software defect report

 From QA engineer point of view, any kind of enhancement suggestions that a QA has to make in order to improve the system is called as defect or bug.

 A lot of times, the missing, incorrect, or extra requirement are things that do not require a lot of explanation or are pretty clear from the beginning.
 Defects do not necessarily mean that something is wrong with only the application.
 Beginners usually have trouble identifying bugs because they are under the impression that if it is a defect there will be something very obvious about it, like the page will not be found out; the link gets broken; or something like that.
 But that is not always the case.
 In fact, the best effects are the ones that are hard to see and are not so obvious.

 Writing an effective software defect report-guideline:

 Before starting off, make sure that the defect you found is indeed a valid defect.
-It is a good idea to have a very thorough understanding of the requirements so that a tester will be able to make informed and educated decision on whether or not a certain behaviour can be construed as a defect.
+It is a good idea to have a very thorough understanding of the requirements so that a QA engineer will be able to make informed and educated decision on whether or not a certain behaviour can be construed as a defect.

 Some of the important features of an effective software defect report shall be:

 Defect ID: Defect ID should ideally be serial numbered because when it comes to defects, it does not matter what module they are in or what feature they have.

 Defect Title: Defect title is basically like a description or a one-line definition of what the problem is.
 Hence, try to fit your problem or the description of your bug in about a line or so.
 Give a concise title to your defect because title reflects the gist of what exactly is happening here.
 Make sure that it is not ambiguous and defining the problem clearly.

 Severity of the problem: Based on the severity of the problem, you should rank the defect or bug as critical, subtle, major, minor, or trivial.
 You can also set the priority/severity of the bug from 1 to 5 so that most critical or important ones are corrected first.